tillda/proman/README.md

 # proman - your Project Manager!

-This is basically a 3kb drop-in replacement for the "&" syntax in bash.
+This is basically a 3kb drop-in replacement for the "&" syntax in bash :-).

 It **launches multiple commands in *background*** and **merges their standard output**.